ninailieva/SMFS_clustering/README.md

 * Group 2 - unfolding of a tandem globular polyprotein (Alpha3D + 4xNUG2) (Heenan and Perkins, Biophys J, 2018)
 * Group 3 and Group 4 correspond to the unfolding of two unidentified proteins from AFM-SMFS experiments in the plasma membrane of the rod outer segment.

-The total number of clusters you should obtain for Dataset Mixed is 7.
-Two of them: cluster number 5 and cluster number 7 contain one member only: the cluster center.
-We exclude these clusters from the analysis and 5 clusters remain.
+The total number of clusters you should obtain for Dataset Mixed is 5.

 The traces from the 4 groups in the dataset are distributed in our clusters as follows:
 * cluster 1 - contains the traces from Group 2
 * cluster 2 - contains the traces from Group 1
-* cluster 3 - contains the traces from Group 4
-* cluster 4 - contains the traces from Group 3
-* cluster 5 - also contains traces from Group 3
+* cluster 3, 4, 5 - contain the traces from Group 3

-Both clusters 4 and 5 bear the same force pattern.
-Since the core of cluster 4 is more robust we consider cluster 4 to be the cluster matching the traces from Group 3.
+The traces from group 4 do not belong to the core of any of the five clusters indicating that they are not similar enough according to the criteria implemented in the code.

+For more information you can check our reference paper.